Wisdom-Trek / Creating a Legacy

 The Lost Sheep and Coin – Wisdom Unplugged

 Thank you for joining us for our five days per week wisdom and legacy building podcast.
-This is day 857 of our trek and time for a 3-minute mini-trek called Wisdom Unplugged.
+This is Day 857 of our trek, and it is time for our 3-minute mini-trek called Wisdom Unplugged.
 Due to a heavy travel schedule for this week, I will be diverting from our regular daily topics, and instead, I will be reading through the parables of Jesus.

 Jesus’s parables are seemingly simple and memorable stories, often with imagery, that all convey messages.
 Scholars have commented that although these parables seem simple, the messages they convey are deep and central to the teachings of Jesus.
 Christian authors view them not as mere similitudes, which serve the purpose of illustration, but as internal analogies in which nature becomes a witness for the spiritual world.